a-moseman/IsoGame/README.md

 ## Development

-When working on a new feature, bug fix, etc., you should create a new branch off of the develop branch.
-Branches created off of main, other than develop, will be deleted.
-Only merges from develop into main will be accepted, so merge into develop first with your feature branch.
+Commits should never be directly made to main or develop.
+Instead, they should be made to branches created off of develop.
+Branches made off of main will be deleted.
+Merges into main will only be allowed from develop.
+Both main and develop require PRs.
+PRs for merging into main should only be made if all outstanding PRs to merge into develop have been resolved.